mkuti/FlagGame/README.md

 - *The frameborder attribute on the iframe element is obsolete.
 Use CSS instead.* I then removed frameborder from HTML and added border: none in CSS

 ## General testing:
-As I did not have a lot of time and I was not really expert in Jasmine or any automating testing, I decided to do all the testing manually via the browser and Chrome Developer tools
+As I did not have a lot of time and I was not really expert in Jasmine or any automating testing, I decided to do all the testing manually via the browser and Chrome Developer tools.
 My strategy is very simple: as soon as I write a line of code, I open the page in my browser to test it, make sure it works until I am fully happy with what I see and how it functions.

-For each feature I was working on, I tried to preview it in Chrome Dev tools to understand quickly which HTML or CSS would cause a certain effect and correct it as soon as possible.
+For each feature I was working on, I tried to preview it in Chrome Dev tools to understand quickly which HTML element, CSS styling or Bootstrap class would cause a certain effect and correct it as soon as possible.
-This allowed me to fully comprehend the languages and push to GitHub only after I made the whole feature was working well.
+This also allowed me to fully comprehend the languages, to work by small tasks and push to GitHub only after I made the whole feature was working well.

+Once I was quite happy with the design and the site responsiveness, I moved to Javascript and performed the same manual tests as above.

-Once I was quite happy with the main features, I started to share the url with friends and family to get their first views and reactions on the design and the functionality of the game.
+After the main functionality of the game was in place, I started to share the url with friends and family to get their first views and reactions on the design and the functionality of the game.

 Through my own testing and with views of others, I have fixed a lot of design flaws and numerous bugs in my Javascript code.
 Thanks to that, I can present a website which is almost perfect :)